 Here are a few things that you may want to consider:

-- Invest in an electric toothbrush, allowing you to clean more surface areas in the same amount of time
+- Invest in an electric toothbrush, allowing you to clean more surface area in the same amount of time

 - Experiment with different types of floss threaders